TeaQuoffee/4610Section1Group6_MTA-Ridership/README.md

 Original hypothesis: We expected transportation modes used by essential workers to recover faster, compared to commuter-rail systems that serve office workers

 Through our data, we found that:
--Buses recovered the fastest because essential workers continued in-person travel earlier and relied heavily on bus service -Subways and LIRR had steady growth as both essential riders and office workers slowly returned under hybrid work arrangements
+- Buses recovered the fastest because essential workers continued in-person travel earlier and relied heavily on bus service
+- Subways and LIRR had steady growth as both essential riders and office workers slowly returned under hybrid work arrangements
--Staten Island Railway recovered slowly due to its smaller rider base and more localized travel patterns -Metro-North modes had the weakest recovery because remote work reduced the amount of traditional commuter travel Revised hypothesis: the recovery patterns can also be understood by the average trip distance and the types of trips each mode supports.
+- Staten Island Railway recovered slowly due to its smaller rider base and more localized travel patterns
+- Metro-North modes had the weakest recovery because remote work reduced the amount of traditional commuter travel

+Revised hypothesis: the recovery patterns can also be understood by the average trip distance and the types of trips each mode supports.
--Buses recovered the fastest because they serve short, local trips that are able to rebound quickly after disruptions.
+- Buses recovered the fastest because they serve short, local trips that are able to rebound quickly after disruptions.
--Subways and the LIRR showed steady growth as medium-distance travel gradually returned.
+- Subways and the LIRR showed steady growth as medium-distance travel gradually returned.
--Staten Island Railway recovered slowly due to its smaller user base and moderate, localized patterns.
+- Staten Island Railway recovered slowly due to its smaller user base and moderate, localized patterns.
--Metro-North had the weakest recovery because it serves long-distance commuter trips, which were the slowest in return.
+- Metro-North had the weakest recovery because it serves long-distance commuter trips, which were the slowest in return.

 # Tableau Packaged Workbook